harryleesan/kubernetes-workshop/README.md

 The Kubernetes cluster should be created prior to this workshop with the following addons:

-- Helm (with a tiller pod)
-- Kubernetes dashboard
+- Kubernetes Dashboard
 - Prometheus + Grafana (through `prometheus-operator`)
-- Istio
+- Istio + Jaeger

 You should have the following installed on your local machine: